RahulModak74/BAYESIAN-CYBERSECURITY/README.md

 Anyone can use, modify, and distribute the software freely.
 If you offer Traffic-Prism as a service (e.g., SaaS), you must also open-source your entire stack under the SSPL.
 This protects the platform from being used  without contributing back to the community.
 For more details, see the LICENSE file.
-For end users we don't foresee any major changes and will be offering a commercial license soon..
+For end users we don't foresee any impact and rhey can freely use for their internal defenses.

+Even if you are a hosted website like wordpress you can still host and avail this platform to track bots and prevent DOM XSS attacks.

 🤝 How to Contribute